HOME > Investors > Financial Data : Management Performance/Financial Analysis

 (1) Japan

-In the Bearing and Others business, sales in aftermarket applications decreased.
-Sales in OEM applications also decreased in both industrial machinery applications and automotive applications.
-In the CVJ/Axle business, sales in automotive OEM applications increased mainly due to recovered customer demand.
-As a result, net sales amounted to 354,480 million yen (down 2.7% year on year).
-Segment income amounted to 11,207 million yen (down 26.4% year on year) mainly due to the impact of a decrease in the scale of sales, despite the impact of price pass-on measures and exchange rates.
+In the bearing and others business, sales in aftermarket applications increased.
+Sales in OEM applications increased in industrial machinery applications and decreased in automotive applications.
+In the CVJ/Axle business, sales in OEM applications decreased in automotive applications due to a decline in customer demand.
+As a result, net sales amounted to 352,161 million yen (down 0.7% year on year).
+Segment income amounted to 9,192 million yen (down 18.0% year on year) mainly due to the impact of a decrease in the scale of sales, despite price pass-on measures.

 (2) Americas